The 9 Best Things to Do in Red Rock Canyon State Park, California

 An area that reminds of imposing hoodoos of Bryce Canyon National Park, Red Rock Canyon State Park shares one more similarity with its famous Utah’s look-alike.
 The park is relatively small, only 27,000 acres.
 You can see and photograph the mesmerizing desert buttes from different angles in a couple of hours.
 It may take an additional hour or two to hike some of the easiest trails.

-We spent an entire day in Red Rock Canyon State Park.
+We spent the entire day in Red Rock Canyon State Park.
 Going astray from the short Ricardo Nature Trail and ending up at the edge of the cliff, exploring real and not so real caves, and getting our car stuck in loose sand (pushing it out of there revived so many long-forgotten memories), it was an adventure we would probably never forget.

 I don’t think even campers who stay at Red Rock Canyon State Park get to experience as much as we did in just one day.